+(6) In this section -

-- (iii) the Directions of the Lieutenant Governor Concerning Leave to Enter and Remain, 2019, or - (b) policy of the States of Guernsey or the Committee for Home Affairs which relates to immigration. - (3) In this section- - (a) "enactment" includes an enactment of the United Kingdom having effect in Guernsey, and - (b) "relevant person" includes, without limitation, the Committee for Home Affairs, the Lieutenant Governor, an immigration officer, a police officer and any person granting or refusing entry clearance within the meaning of the Immigration Act 1971 (c 77) as extended to the Bailiwick, - (c) "Immigration Acts" means any Act of the United Kingdom Parliament extended (with modifications, if any) to the Bailiwick and relating to immigration, including but not limited to the following - (i) the Immigration Act 1971 (c 77), - (ii) the Immigration Act 1988 (c 14), - (iii) the Asylum and Immigration Act 1996 (c 49), - (iv) the Immigration and Asylum Act 1999 (c 33),
+- (a) "enactment" includes an enactment of the United Kingdom having effect in Guernsey, and - (b) "relevant person" includes, without limitation, the Committee for Home Affairs, the Lieutenant Governor, an immigration officer, a police officer and any person granting or refusing entry clearance within the meaning of the Immigration Act 1971y as extended to the Bailiwick, - (c) "Immigration Acts" means any Act of the United Kingdom Parliament extended (with modifications, if any) to the Bailiwick and relating to immigration, including but not limited to the following - - (i) the Immigration Act 1971, - (ii) the Immigration Act 1988z, - (iii) the Asylum and Immigration Act 1996aa, y An Act of Parliament, 1971, c.
+77; this enactment has been amended.